IngarsPoliters/graph-theory-project/README.md

 ___
 # Answers to follwing questions
 * ### What is Regular Expression ?
+Regular Expression, or regex, is extremely powerful in searching and manupulating strings.
+The concept of Regular Expression arose in the 1950s by an American mathematician named Stephen Cole Kleene in which he formalized the description of a regular language.
+A regular expression is a string containing a sequence of characters, some of these characters have a special meaning.

 * ### How do regular expressions differ across implementations?